Digital Nomad Exchange

 When we asked expats and global nomads about the quality of medical care in Scotland, they replied:

 "Healthcare services in Scotland are provided by the National Health Service (NHS) Scotland, a publicly funded healthcare system.
 The NHS Scotland provides a wide range of services, including general practice, hospital care, mental health services, and community health services.
 The quality of public healthcare in Scotland is generally considered to be good, with a range of services available to meet the needs of the population.
 Foreign residents in Scotland are eligible to use the NHS Scotland, provided they are legally resident in the country.
-Expats in Scotland can use the public healthcare system by registering with a local GP and paying the relevant fees," said one foreigner in Scotland.
+Expats in Scotland can use the public healthcare system by registering with a local GP and paying the relevant fees," explained one person living in Scotland.

 Connect